rocketboosters/reviser/README.md

 ## select

-Allows for selecting subsets of the targets within the loaded configuration.
+Allow for selecting subsets of the targets within the loaded configuration.
-The subsets are fuzzy-matched unless the --exact flag is used.

 ```
 usage: select [--functions] [--layers] [--exact] [name [name ...]]